auraxangelic/libgdx-tts/README.md

 Use this library for implementing accessibility for visually impaired or blind players of your game, or use it in a fun and creative way as part of your gameplay!

+Created using FreeTTS source: https://freetts.sourceforge.io/ and using the LibGDX audio player `AudioDevice`.

 For iOS, please make sure you're using libGDX version 1.13.0 or later.

 ## Gradle Configuration